test-unit/test-unit-notify/README.txt

 LGPLv2.1 or later.

-(Kouhei Sutou has a right to change the license inclidng contributed patches.)
+(Kouhei Sutou has a right to change the license including contributed patches.)

 == AUTHORS: